Asabeneh/JavaScript-for-Everyone/readMe.md

  1. Call your function *isEmpty*, it takes a parameter and it checks if it is empty or not
  1. Call your function *sum*, it takes any number of arguments and it returns the sum.
  1. Write a function called *sumOfArrayItems*, it takes an array parameter and return the sum of all the items.
 Check if all the array items are number types.
 If not give return reasonable feedback.
- 1. Write a function called *average*, it takes an array parameter and returns the average the items.
+ 1. Write a function called *average*, it takes an array parameter and returns the average of the items.
 Check if all the array items are number types.
 If not give return reasonable feedback.
  1. Write a function called *modifyArray* takes array as parameter and modifies the fifth item of the array and return the array.
 If the array length is less than five it return 'item not found'.
       ```js
       console.log(modifyArray(["Avocado", "Tomato", "Potato","Mango", "Lemon","Carrot"]);